bBoxType/FiraSans/README.md

 ### NEXT STEPS

-- Arabic _ in progress
-- Hebrew _ in progress
-- Thai _ in progress
-- Georgian _ in progress
-- Devanagari _ in progress
+- All upcoming extensions will be based on FiraGO.
+- Fira Sans version 4.3 will be the last version for the time being.

-- Mono 4.1 (Latin Extension) on pause
+- Fira Mono on pause

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 ## FIRA VERSION LOG